CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

   - Depth of field
   - Denoising using [Intel Open Image Denoise](https://www.openimagedenoise.org/)

-Note that there is also code for microfacet reflection and refraction but it is currently not working properly.
+Note that there is also code for microfacet reflection and refraction but it currently does not work properly.

 ### Attribution